Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Discussion

 The model afterglows in Figure \ref{fig:LCs_AG} also show the maximum variability due to the rotational orientation of the jet with respect to the observer, as shown in Figure \ref{fig:DLFp} -- note that this uncertainty in peak flux does not affect the on-axis case.
 The angle $\theta_\gamma$ provides an indication of the highest angle from which an observable GRB is likely to be emitted, however, this is not a hard limit and where beaming effects, the distance to the source, and secondary $\gamma$-ray emitting components are considered e.g. shock breakout of the cocoon, then the inclination at which an observer could detect the GRB is higher for nearby sources.

-The lightcurves for GRBs 050724, 060614 and 150424A stand out in our sample as having a late break to the steep decline phase when compared with our fiducial models, and the green lightcurves shown in Figure \ref{fig:LCs_AG} have used $\varepsilon_B=0.1$ to give better agreement with the data -- additionally noting that the choice of initial jet energy in our simulation was arbitrary\footnote{The isotropic equivalent energy of the injected jets are $\sim6\times10^{50}$ erg, and slightly lower than the $\sim10^{51}$ erg expected for mergers \citep{shapiro2017, fryer2019}}.
+The lightcurves for GRBs { 050724,} 060614 and 150424A stand out in our sample as having a late break to the steep decline phase when compared with our fiducial models, and the green lightcurves shown in Figure \ref{fig:LCs_AG} have used $\varepsilon_B=0.1$ to give better agreement with the data -- additionally noting that the choice of initial jet energy in our simulation was arbitrary\footnote{The isotropic equivalent energy of the injected jets {(calculated assuming all the jet energy is uniformly within the core angle for the initially Gaussian structured jet) } are $\sim6\times10^{50}$ erg, and slightly lower than the $\sim10^{51}$ erg expected for mergers \citep{shapiro2017, fryer2019}.}.
 The opening angle for these jet models relies on the ejecta mass estimates, and for GRB 050724, the value of $0.001$ M$_\odot$ is the smallest in our sample and may well be underestimated.
 GRB 060614 is technically a long-duration GRB, with a prompt burst episode lasting $\sim100$s, however, the absence of an accompanying bright supernova combined with it exhibiting an initial spike of gamma-rays with a duration of only a few seconds has led to speculation that it could have been produced by a compact binary merger \citep{galyam2006, gehrels2006, perley2009, kann2011}.
-The differences in these GRBs \citep[noting that GRB~150424A which has a large uncertainty on the source redshift e.g.][]{knust2017} may indicate that these bursts have a different progenitor to typical short GRBs i.e. they may be the result of a neutron star-black hole merger as opposed to a binary neutron star merger \citep[e.g.][]{gompertz2020}, where the potential energy budget for the jet is marginally higher \citep[e.g.][]{shapiro2017}.
+The differences in these GRBs \citep[noting that GRB~150424A which has a large uncertainty on the source redshift, e.g.,][]{knust2017} may indicate that these bursts have a different progenitor to typical short GRBs i.e. they may be the result of a neutron star-black hole merger as opposed to a binary neutron star merger \citep[e.g.][]{gompertz2020}, where the potential energy budget for the jet is marginally higher \citep[e.g.][]{shapiro2017} or the ejecta mass is lower, especially in the polar regions, resulting in a potentially wider emergent jet structure.